edupals/n4dGtkLoginComponent/README.md

 # n4dGtkLogincomponent
 This is a Lliurex specific login component for Gtk apps.
 ### API
+###### set_mw_background(image=None,from_color=None,to_color=None,gradient='linear')
+	Sets the background for the login box.
+It can be a system's image or gradient going "from_color" to "to_color".
+By default all fields are "None" and only radial and linear gradients are supported.
+If we set a background image the image covers all the box area.
+###### set_form_background(image=None,from_color=None,to_color=None,gradient='linear')
+	Sets the background for the form box (the box containing both login and info).
+It can be a system's image or gradient going "from_color" to "to_color".
+By default all fields are "None" and only radial and linear gradients are supported.
 ###### set_default_username(default_username)
 	Sets the placeholder of the "username" entry to "default_username"
 ###### set_default_server(default_server)